-In order to get the most out of your smart home devices, you need solid, consistent and reliable Wi-Fi in not only every nook and cranny of your castle, but around its perimeter as well, coverage you're unlikely getting now.
+In order to get the most out of your smart home devices, you need solid, consistent and reliable Wi-Fi in not only every nook and cranny of your castle, but around its perimeter as well for outdoor security cameras and video doorbells, coverage you're unlikely getting now.
 As we've noted ("How To Make Wi-Fi Great Again") the best way to get Wi-Fi everywhere you need it is to replace your old-fashioned router with a new Wi-Fi Mesh system.

-To recap, Wi-Fi Mesh, aka "whole home Wi-Fi," creates a single Wi-Fi system around your living space via a base station wired to your cable modem then a series of nodes or satellites placed around your home.
-If you need more Wi-Fi to some distant area of your home, simply add a node or satellite.
+To recap, Wi-Fi Mesh, aka "whole home Wi-Fi," creates a single Wi-Fi system around your living space via a base station router wired to your cable modem, then a series of client nodes or satellites placed around your home.
+If you need more Wi-Fi to some distant area of your home, simply add another node or satellite.

-We've managed to put a number of these mesh ecosystems through their paces; reviews are linked below, and we'll add reviews as we receive more systems.
+We've managed to put a number of these mesh ecosystems through their paces; reviews are linked below.
+We'll add reviews as we receive more systems to test.

 Wi-Fi mesh works as well in urban environments as sprawling suburban homes